Morning Hockey Academy South – Grades 5 – 9

 Competitive small area games and competitive situations within the National Sport Academy ice sessions provide the opportunity to learn advanced skills and tactics, make mistakes, go do it again and get the coaching and repetitions to achieve improved skills, tactics and Hockey IQ that can be used with their club teams.

-The National Sport Academy is a before school program that trains from 7:30 – 8:30 am three times a week at Southland Leisure Centre and 8:00 – 8:50 am twice a week at Willow Ridge Community Association.
-Student athletes / families are required to work with their own school in order to attend the ice sessions.
+Student athletes / families are required to work with their own school in order to attend the training sessions.
 As many student athletes attend RT Alderman School, the National Sport Academy provides bussing from Southland Leisure Centre to RT Alderman School.
-The National Sport Academy will attempt to accommodate requests for additional bus drop off locations for student athletes.

 National Sport Academy Storage Room

 Student athletes must each have a second set of equipment they store at Southland Leisure Centre in a heated secure storage room.
 Equipment such as skates, helmet and gloves, the student athletes will usually transport back and forth in a sport bag.
 Few, if any, student athletes use 2 pair of skates and we don’t recommend it due to the cost and unique rocker on each pair of skate blades.

 Student athletes will bring their skates (helmet and gloves) from home to Southland Leisure Centre, access their equipment from the Southland Leisure Centre storage room, get dressed and train.
 After the ice session, they will place their equipment back in the Southland Leisure Centre storage room and take their skates (helmet and gloves) back to school to store at the school in order to take their equipment home at the end of the day.
 If you are a goaltender, please let us know and we will explain how the equipment is handled.